 - rye bread and rye crackers

-The definition of 'wholegrain food' varies from country to country, but most agree that a food product qualifies as a wholegrain if more than half of the ingredients in it are 'wholegrain'.
+The definition of 'wholegrain food' varies from country to country, but most agree that a food is wholegrain if more than half of the ingredients in it are 'wholegrain'.

 Watch out for sugar, salt and fat

 Some wholegrain products, like crackers and breakfast cereals, can have sugar, salt, fat and saturated fat added to them.
 Try to choose the product that’s closest to the natural grain and check the labels for salt, sugar and fat.